BudiBadu Logo

 Festival Coin Path Count

-Dynamic Programming Easy 0 views
+Dynamic Programming Hard 3 views

 The artisans lay out a rectangular festival grid where each cell may be open for foot traffic or blocked by a staging crate.
 Guides begin at the upper-left corner, step only right or down one cell at a time, and hope to arrive at the lower-right corner without crossing a blocked stall.
 Every detour costs precious setup minutes, so the logistics team wants the exact number of valid routes that respect the walkable cells.
 They reuse the grid blueprint for multiple drafts, so your routine must leave the map untouched while reporting how many paths succeed.